 On television, Wal-Mart employees are smiling women delighted with their jobs.
 But reality is another story.
-In 2000, Betty Dukes, a fifty-two-year-old black woman in Pittsburg, California, became the lead plaintiff in Dukes v.
-Wal-Mart Stores , a class action, representing 1.6 million women.
-In her explosive investigation of this historic lawsuit, journalist Liza Featherstone reveals how Wal-Mart, a self-styled “family-oriented,” Christian company: Deprives women (but not men) of the training they need to advance.
-Relegates women to lower-paying jobs like selling baby clothes, reserving the more lucrative positions for men.
-Inflicts punitive demotions on employees who object to discrimination.
-Exploits Asian women in its sweatshops in Saipan, a U.S. commonwealth.
-Featherstone goes on to reveal the creative solutions that Wal-Mart workers around the country have found, like fighting for unions, living-wage ordinances, and childcare options.
-Selling Women Short combines the personal stories of these employees with superb investigative journalism to show why women who work these low-wage jobs are getting a raw deal, and what they are doing about it.
-A new preface to the paperback edition will reflect on Wal-Mart’s response to this lawsuit and its critics-including this one.
+In 2000, Betty Dukes, a 52-year-old black woman in Pittsburg, California, became the lead plaintiff in Dukes v.
+Wal-Mart Stores , a class action representing 1.4 million women.
+In an explosive investigation of this historic lawsuit, journalist Liza Featherstone reveals how Wal-Mart, a self-styled “family-oriented,” Christian company: Deprives women (but not men) of the training they need to advance — Relegates women to lower-paying jobs, like selling baby clothes, reserving the more lucrative positions for men — Inflicts punitive demotions on employees who object to discrimination — Exploits Asian women in its sweatshops in Saipan, a U.S. commonwealth.
+Featherstone reveals the creative solutions Wal-Mart workers around the country have found-like fighting for unions, living-wage ordinances, and childcare options.
+Selling Women Short combines the personal stories of these employees with superb investigative journalism to show why women who work low-wage jobs are getting a raw deal, and what they are doing about it.